equinor/ert/docs/reference/configuration/observations.rst

 This will create an observation of group oil production for the Brent group on 21th of august 2005.
 The observed value was 100 with a standard deviation of 5.
-The name SEP_TEST_2005 will be used as a label for the observation within the ERT and must be unique.
+The name SEP_TEST_2005 will be used as a label for the observation in ERT and must be unique.

 Date format YYYY-MM-DD (ISO 8601) is required.
-Other time formats, like DD/MM/YYYY or DD.MM.YYYY, are deprecated and its support will be removed in a future release.
+Other time formats, like DD/MM/YYYY or DD.MM.YYYY, are deprecated and their support will be removed in a future release.
 The date format can also include hours and seconds: "YYYY-MM-DDTHH:mm:ss".
 When the summary file is read from the realization, report times are rounded to seconds and matched to closest observations with 1 second tolerance.